CMU-313/nodebb-f24-team-blue/UserGuide.md

 This document provides instructions for using the new features added to NodeBB, along with steps for user testing and information about the automated tests implemented for each feature.
 Below is a detailed guide on how to use the the features that were implemented across both sprints.

+## IMPORTANT:
+Due to the anonymous posting feature being located in a NodeBB composer repo, there is an additional repo that is needed to make it work.

+In order to install this repo, follow the same instructions as the frontend repo (the composer repo should be in the same directory as the main repo) and npm install it.
+To see changes, run `./nodebb build`.
+All repos are linked on the gradescope assignment.

 ---

 ### Search Bar Feature